 What we are seeing now is tremendous pressure between the pace of change in how we are interacting with digital media in our everyday lives, coupled with the high expectations of reliability in the internet services we use daily.
 All this, while also navigating the existing ecosystem of players with special interests and a drive toward stricter governance (ISPs, legacy networks, content providers, aggregators, etc.).
 The issue of content delivery at scale is a larger problem that needs to be addressed at a fundamental level for the long term.

 Arpad Kun, Senior Director of Network Operations at Ustream breaks down this issue in detail and offers solutions in his Medium post “Content Delivery at the Crossroads: The Ever-increasing Demand for Scale“.

 CES 2016 has wrapped up and this one was quite the show.
 Aside from the smart cars, televisions, virtual reality and wearable gadgets, we also saw companies push the envelope with connected home devices and technology that promises to not only make our lives easier, but to also learn as we grow.
-And just like years in the past, Ustream was again the place to be to stay up on all the action and exclusive streaming content.
-Companies like IBM, Sony and Samsung all reach out to Ustream to help broadcast their announcements live to the world, and here are a few highlights from this years biggest keynotes:
+And just like years in the past, IBM’s video streaming service was again the place to be to stay up on all the action and exclusive streaming content.
+Companies like IBM itself, Sony and Samsung all utilized the service to help broadcast their announcements live to the world, and here are a few highlights from this years biggest keynotes: